digitalaotearoa/project_template/README.md

 This project template can be used to create a project website for a project at Digital Aotearoa.

+It is built using a slightly modified "Beautiful Jekyll" theme.

 To use this template:

 1. [Sign up for a GitHub Account](https://github.com/)